 - proteins and amino acids, such as meats, soybeans, and lentils

 It might be helpful to talk with a dietitian to learn which levels of each nutrient are best for you.
 Eating right can also help with weight management.
-If you’re overweight or obese, losing weight can help reduce the pressure on your vertebra.
+If you’re overweight, losing weight can help reduce the pressure on your vertebra.

 - pain relief